Jeffjewett27/BrainfuckMC/README.md

 # BrainfuckMC

 Project by Jeff Jewett.
-I built a Minecraft redstone Brainfuck interpreter.
-It has some quirks compared to regular Brainfuck so I made this companion Python interpreter to test out programs.
+This is a Manim Brainfuck visualization library that I built for the purposes of creating a video about my Minecraft redstone Brainfuck interpreter.
+It is configurable to handle both standard Brainfuck as well as the quirks of my Minecraft machine.

 ## What is Brainfuck?